nickmat/file2cpp/readme.md

-# file2cpp - Utility Program
+# file2cpp Version 1.0.0 - Utility Program

 The program is used to insert binary and or text files into a c or c++ source file.
 It does this using a template file containing c/c++ code but with file-names where the file contents are required.